EnvisionMindCa/OS-Agent/README.md

   returned.
 The VM is created when a chat session starts and reused for all subsequent tool calls.

-The application injects a system prompt on each request that instructs the model to chain multiple tools when required.
-This prompt is **not** stored in the chat history but is provided at runtime so the assistant can orchestrate tool calls in sequence to satisfy the user's request.
+The application injects a robust system prompt on each request.
+The prompt guides the model to plan tool usage, execute commands sequentially and verify results before replying.
+It is **not** stored in the chat history but is provided at runtime so the assistant can orchestrate tool calls in sequence to fulfil the user's request reliably.

 ## Usage